-Plant Chaenostoma cordatum in the sun in moist but well-drained soil.
+Grow Chaenostoma cordatum in the sun.
+Plant it in moist but well-drained soil.
 Propagate Chaenostoma cordatum from division.